gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

-Use this API to get all selected data loaders of the application in the form of tags.
+Retrieves all the data loaders that are added and enabled for an application.

 *Returned Response:*